Nathan Wolfe

-Nathan Daniel Wolfe, Ph.D. (born 24 August 1970) is an American virologist.
+Nathan Daniel Wolfe (born 24 August 1970) is an American virologist.
 He was the founder (in 2007) and director of Global Viral and the Lorry I. Lokey Visiting Professor in Human Biology at Stanford University.

 Career

-Dr. Wolfe spent over eight years conducting biomedical research in both sub-Saharan Africa and Southeast Asia.
+Wolfe spent over eight years conducting biomedical research in both sub-Saharan Africa and Southeast Asia.
 He is also the founder of Metabiota, which offers both governmental and corporate services for biological threat evaluation and management.
 He serves on the editorial board of EcoHealth and Scientific American and is a member of DARPA's Defense Science Research Council.
 His laboratory was among the first to discover and describe the Simian foamy virus.

 In 2008, he warned that the world was not ready for a pandemic.

 In 2011, his book The Viral Storm: The Dawn of a New Pandemic Age was short-listed for the Winton Prize.

 As reported in a Wired feature in 2020, Wolfe worked with the German insurance firm Munich Re to offer major corporate leaders pandemic policies, which were not purchased; a stark reality during the ensuing COVID-19 pandemic.